Embattled subscription service MoviePass temporarily ran out of money

 In the same filing, the company said it had $13.7 million in available cash and roughly $32.2 million on deposit as it burns through an average of $26.9 million a month.

 The firm's stock price has plummeted this year, losing nearly all of its value.
-Helios shares were down close to 50 percent just after 11 a.m.
-ET on Friday.
+Helios shares tanked on Friday morning on the heels of the service outage.

 The leaders of the company have previously brushed off worries about its financial health.
 In a phone interview earlier this month, MoviePass CEO Mitch Lowe said naysayers should hold off on writing the company's obituary.